 Help Students Set SMART Goals for the New Year

-A new year—with a fresh calendar and a universal spirit of New Year’s resolutions—is a natural time for students to evaluate how well they’ve done with their previous targets and set goals for the months ahead.
-Having specific goals can help students stay focused for spring semester and plan their time most effectively.
+The fact is, a new year—with a fresh calendar and a universal spirit of New Year’s resolutions—is a natural time for students to reflect on how much they have done in the year and set goals for what they would like to accomplish in the months ahead.
+Having specific goals can help students stay focused and plan their time most effectively.

-Experts say it’s much harder for both adults and children to reach goals if they are not written down and expressed clearly.
+Experts say it’s much harder to reach goals if they are not written down and expressed clearly.
 A favorite way to correct this is by using “SMART” goals.

 What is a SMART goal?